alex-isv/solutions-engineering/AMD/AMD-GPU-deployment-in-RKE2-cluster/AMD-GPU-Operator-in-SUSE-Kubernetes.md

 **Intall AMD Rocm on the worker node**

-That can be done either with a locally installed Rocm driver on the worker node or with the use of the Dockerfile for compiling drivers.
+That can be done either with a locally installed Rocm driver on the worker node or with the help of the AMD gpu-operator and pre-compiled container based drivers on the registry (work in progress).

 Option 1.
 Locally installed driver.